 - New Tricks:Sandra is very reluctant to meet her classmates - under constant encouragement she finally admits that she was the one bullying and mistreating everyone else, and she's afraid of the atmosphere towards her now.
 Ultimately she barely manages two steps through the door before fleeing in horror.

 - One episode of Head of the Class had Charlie Moore having a vision of the students' future as it'll be if he quits.
 That vision consisted of the students not using their intelligence to build careers.
-As a Crowning Moment of Funny, Charlie said he expected the part about Dennis Blunden becoming a beggar.
+Charlie said he expected the part about Dennis Blunden becoming a beggar.

 - Dinosaurs had one episode where Ethyl, with help from Earl, attended one of those.
 Much to her disappointment, she was the only one attending because she was the only one of her class who was still alive.
 She ends up winning every award of the night, including least AND most distance traveled to attend.
 Given how often the Rule of Cool was invoked in the series, it's no wonder they bothered to organize a reunion for only one person, but Fridge Logic says there shouldn't have even been that; since the episode in which she's introduced involves ritual death at a specific age, which she is past and was the 1st person to refuse the ritual.
 If she was past that age all her classmates would have been as well (hence they're all dead already and she shouldn't have been surprised).

 - Strangely, the three main characters from Power Rangers: Dino Thunder attended a reunion only one year after graduating.
 This was done to bring them back together since they all had very different ambitions, so they could team up with Power Rangers S.P.D..